 - Hold employee meetings.
-Whether all-employee meetings are held monthly, quarterly or annually, there is no substitute for in-person communication.
-Give employees an opportunity to hear directly from top-level leadership and ask any questions they may have.
+Whether all-employee meetings are held monthly, quarterly or annually, there is no substitute for face-to-face communication.
+These live meetings (in-person or via video) give employees an opportunity to hear directly from top-level leadership and ask any questions they may have.

 - Write and repeat.
 Important messages should be shared more than once and through various mediums – email, newsletter, all-employee meetings, etc. Repetition and consistency is the key to any effective communications program.

 - Be sensitive to language barriers.
 With a global workforce you may need to communicate in multiple languages.
 Remember that effective communication requires more than a direct translation; it must also be sensitive to cultural norms.

 - Have a process for feedback.
 Communication is a two-way street.
 A good employee communications program recognizes that pushing out messages is just as important as being open to comments and questions.
 Respond in a timely fashion.

 - Keep your ears open.
 What’s the buzz around the office?
 Are there rumors floating around?
 Talk to front-line employees (not just senior staff or department heads), and find out what’s on their minds and what their concerns are.
 There is nothing more toxic to employee morale than rumors left unaddressed.

 - Be mindful of the message.
 Anything shared with employees instantly becomes public knowledge.
 Therefore, nothing should be communicated that you would not feel comfortable seeing covered by the media, posted on Facebook or shared via a tweet.
 Be prepared for media calls regarding any information that is communicated to employees.